Vai direttamente al contenuto principale

 What’s next for enterprise generative AI?

 There’s little doubt that generative AI will continue to become further integrated into the business processes of nearly every organization.
+Moreover, Savanta reports that generative AI has become the predominant way of deploying artificial intelligence.
 From automating tasks like content creation and simplifying application development, to personalizing experiences for any kind of customer, generative AI could shape the way businesses innovate and grow.

 Generative AI will likely continue to provide more value to large organizations in the form of knowledge management.
 McKinsey estimates the average knowledge worker spends up to one day per week searching for and analyzing documents across various systems.
 Retrieval-augmented generative assistants (RAGs) can create efficiency in these areas, combining the power of generative AI with search to help synthesize and summarize information quickly based on a corpus of documents.
 These assistants and buddies give us a glimpse toward the potential of the modern autonomous enterprise.